 "You shall love your neighbor as yourself,” is really teaching us that the world is always more –simply through love.
 Acting in the world with love, instead of hate or fear, or indifference, is, at its core, the totality of Torah!

 Much of my work is religiously motivated, either pursuing spiritual ideas, or working from Biblical accounts and stories.
-Whether religiously inspired, or from the passion I feel for life, my art expresses a deep joy in God’s creation.
+Art is one of my pathways to expressing the deep joy in being part of God’s creation.

 We are praying for the health and well-being of the world as it responds to COVID-19.